Join our newsletter for updates and exclusive content!

 Floor Anchoring

 Anchoring modules to the floor is a bit more complex but a similar concept.
-The easiest option, and more preferred, would be to anchor the modules into L-track that runs along the floor.
-L-track is a really great options with lots of utility in a campervan.
+The easiest option would be to anchor the modules into L-track that runs along the floor.
+L-track is a really great option with lots of utility in a campervan.

 Bonus Extruded Aluminum Campervan Building Guides